 Okay, so let’s get into how easy it is to make this meatball stroganoff!

 If you can make gravy, you can make this.
 It’s nothing more than cooking onions and mushrooms in butter until they’re nice and brown, removing them temporarily, making a simple roux (butter and flour), whisking in some beef broth, and adding everything back into the pot.
 It takes maybe 20-25 minutes tops.

-I usually use a combo of white and cremini mushrooms for stroganoff.
-Sometimes I use the big portobellos.
-It’s kind of whatever I have or looks good at the market.
+A combo of white and cremini mushrooms is great for stroganoff.
+Or you could use the big portobellos.
+It’s kind of whatever you have or looks good at the market.
 It would also be excellent with some wild mushrooms added in.

 Mushrooms have a lot of water in them.
 The key to get them to brown nicely is to help them release that liquid by seasoning them with a little salt as they cook.
 The liquid will then evaporate and you’ll end up with that delicious dark brown fond on the bottom of the pan.
 Fond = mega flavor.

 Don’t worry, all that brown stuff will melt into the gravy once the broth is added.

 The meatballs cook in the gravy and kind of absorb those yummy mushroom and onion flavors as they simmer.
 You can add fresh thyme too.
 Oh, it just makes the whole house smell amazing!